 What is a 125cc motorbike?
 Why is it useful for me?

-The main reason to invest in a 125cc bike is that they can give you more speed without being too fast.
+The main reason to invest in a 125cc motorcycle is that they can give you more speed without being too fast.
 Nobody wants to feel overwhelmed when riding butriding a 125cc motorbike can make that so.
 If you worry that you might be driving too fast, a 125cc bike gives you enough time to slow down.
 Go to a 250cc bike, though, and you can often find that you are going too fast to stop in a meaningful way.

 Indeed, most 125cc motorbikes are actually automatic in terms of transmission.
 This means that you can easily stop the bike when you want and use the speed to your advantage.
 You can stop going so fast with the 'Twist and Go' nature of most 125cc motorcycles.
 This means no longer do you have to worry about being distracted by the gear changing factor that puts many drivers off.